holographicSol/SatIO/README.md

               Requires using modified SiderealPlanets library (hopefully thats okay as the modifications allow calculating rise/set of potentially any celestial body as described in this paper: https://stjarnhimlen.se/comp/riset.html)

+                  ToDo: Migrate inter-microcontroller communication to i2C so that peripheral devices (like the port controller) can be put straight on the i2C bus and be addressable, allowing for at least as many peripheral devices as there are i2C addresses (x i2C multiplexer channels).

 ---